 I took my son to the Neurologist for a follow up.
 Well the doctor suggested that he thinks it would be a good idea to do a tracheotomy because my son can not keep his weight up.
 I have tried everything to make him gain weight.
 He is basically on continuous feeds, gets baby food (through gtube), Liquigen and Duocal!
 With everything he gets through his tube, he still eats breakfast, lunch and dinner.
 Just not as much as a typical child.
 He is aware of what his Neurologist would like to do.
 We had a long discussion with him about how he now has to wear his Bi-pap all through the night and possibly sometimes during the day now.
 I have also taken him to get the opinions of his ENT and pulmonary doctors.
 They both do not feel that he needs to have the procedure done.
 So for now it looks like he is safe from another surgery.

 When the kids were younger I use to love to take them everywhere.
+Don’t get me wrong I still do love to take them out but Junior is fragile.
 I remember it being a beautiful day, that is why I made the decision to take the kids to Target.
-It is also an outdoor mall so we like to walk around.
-When we were finished in Target, we walked to the car and I went to take him out of the cart.
+It’s at an outdoor mall we like to walk around.
+When we were finished in Target, we walked to the car and I went to take Junior out of the cart.
 At this time he was only three and was still able to sit up.
 So he was in the front of the cart.
 Starting to pull him out of the cart and I felt his leg pull back down.
 His sneaker had gotten caught in one of the feet holes.
 I finally get his feet out and get him in his car seat.
 By this time he is balling his eyes out saying his leg is hurting.
 I told him to go to sleep and if it still hurts when you wake we’ll go to the doctors.
 He woke up about an hour later and wasn’t crying but if anybody touched his leg it would hurt him.
 So to the hospital we went.
-When the doctors asked him what happen he said “Mommy did it.”
+When the doctors asked him what happened he said “Mommy did it.”
 It was the worst feeling in the world.
-Never did I mean to hurt him and I had to make sure he understood that.
+Never did I mean to hurt him and I wanted to make sure he understood that.
 I also had to make sure the doctors didn’t misunderstand what he was saying.
 They did the X-RAY and turns out he had a Fracture on his lower leg.
 He was excited that he got to pick out his blue cast!
 He is such a trooper.
 Needless to say, we found a different way for him to go to the store.
 He now lays down in the back of the cart on a blanket.
 He is now getting a little to big for the back and will have to start staying at home more.
 Hopefully soon he will be able to sit in his wheelchair for longer periods again.
 Maybe on the next post I’ll discuss why he is having issues with that.
 Feel for to leave me a comment.

 Until next time,